OakAlice/AnomalyDetection/Scripts/Python/README.md

 Jack wrote this for me so I can set it up again

+In command window: where python
+Then use that path...

 # To create the local virtualenv
 C:\Users\oaw001\AppData\Local\Programs\Python\Python312\python.exe -m pip install virtualenv C:\Users\oaw001\AppData\Local\Programs\Python\Python312\python.exe -m virtualenv .venv